lakkatv/lakka-website/content/articles/2015/01/20/new-hardware-odroid-c1.md

 ## News about the development

 As the C1 has a Mali chipset for video acceleration, we worked these last days fixing it For Allwiner boards (Cubieboard 2 and Cubitruck).
-The black flickering and black bacground issue when using lakka / xbm menu are now fixed.
+The black flickering and black background issue when using lakka / xmb menu are now fixed.

 Here is what changed since the last Update: